 Check out the watersports

+One of the best Red Sea activities is to get involved with some of the available watersports.
 Watersports enthusiasts will find it hard to resist the lure of the Red Sea Coast.
-From windsurfing to parasailing and kayaking to banana boating, there’s plenty of options to choose from.
+From windsurfing to parasailing and kayaking to banana boating, there are plenty of options to choose from.

 Visit the Eastern Desert monastries